Aziz Ahmed (general): Military career

+Ahmed in his farewell visit to President Abdul Hamid in 2021.

 Aziz served during Chittagong Hill Tracts insurgency as an artillery troop leader, gun position officer, and furthermore general staff officer (operations) in 69th Infantry Brigade at Bandarban Cantonment.
-Aziz also attended the Junior Command Course in Army War College, Mhow in his initial career days.
-He moreover served as a brigade major in an infantry brigade and a general staff officer at the military training directorate and the pay pension & allowance directorate of army headquarters.
+Aziz attended the Junior Command Course in Army War College, Mhow in his initial career days.
+He served as a brigade major in an infantry brigade and a general staff officer at the military training directorate and the pay pension & allowance directorate of army headquarters.
 He also served as instructor for more than seven years until 2008 at the Artillery Center & School and the School of Military Intelligence.

 Aziz commanded one artillery battery, one artillery regiment and was one of the pioneer officers of Border Guard Bangladesh at the unforeseen emergence of Bangladesh Rifles revolt, where he commanded one rifles battalion in 2009 and then a BDR Sector in 2010.
 Aziz returned to army for brief moment in which he was ameliorated to brigadier general and commanded two artillery brigades including the sole Independent air defence artillery brigade.